 - You might use APIs to push data into datasets if you are a developer.
 Or you may use or embed the visual into your application.

-- Some people work on Desktop or Report Builder to design and publish the reports to Service.
+- Some people work on Power BI Desktop or Report Builder to design and publish the reports to Service.

 - If you are in a decision-making position, you might use the Mobile App to view Analytics to find what went right and wrong.

-- A few members from the Administration work on Services to grand and revoke permissions to users and design light-weighted reports within the workspace.
+- A few members from the Administration work on Services to grant and revoke permissions to users and design lightweight reports within the workspace.

 Power BI Architecture